waynesutton/todohosted/README.md

 # TodoHosted

-TodoHosted is an open-source todo application built with Convex as the backend database.
+TodoHosted is an open-source todo application built with Convex as the backend database

 ## Getting Started